Podcastindex-org/podcast-namespace/README.md

 **Phase 3** - [Closed] Comment period closed on `6/1/21` and 5 tags were **formalized**.

-**Phase 4** - [Open] As of 6/9/2021, all proposals for phase 4 are welcome.
-Current tag proposals under consideration are listed here.
-No closing date is set at this time.
+**Phase 4** - [Open] Comment period will close on 12/1/21, all proposals for phase 4 are welcome.
+Current tag proposals under consideration are listed below.

 <br><br>